 Some brands offer this product that’s not so soft that it can go in a tube and doesn’t need a shaving brush, but is still too soft to come in a hard puck.
 Instead it comes in its own shaving bowl with a screw-top.

-This can be much more convenient than having to buy a shaving mug.
-Plus the experience tends to be much better with a richer lather with less effort.
+This can be much more convenient than having to buy a shaving mug, and the experience tends to be much better with a richer lather with less effort.

-One minor issue is you should really let the shaving soap dry out between uses and so you should resist the urge to screw the top back on right away.
+One minor consideration is you should really let the shaving soap dry out between uses, so resist the urge to screw the top back on right away.

 Throwing away the (usually) plastic bowl does feel a bit wasteful but in reality one of these tubs will last for months.
 That said, the nice screw tops mean you could definitely re-use them for storing things.